 Section 118 – Grant structuring changes

 Impact: Section 118 has often been used by real estate developers to defer the tax impact of grant proceeds by structuring the grant to be made to a corporation.
-Repealing Section 118 would make it very difficult, if not impossible, for a for-profit developer to receive a grant to help fund a real estate development project without paying federal and state income taxes on the grant proceeds upon receipt.
+The partial repeal of Section 118 will make it very difficult, if not impossible, for a for-profit developer to receive a grant from a governmental entity or civic group to help fund a real estate development project without paying federal and state income taxes on the grant proceeds upon receipt.

-Otherwise, if grant proceeds cannot be accelerated to precede enactment of the repeal of Section 118, for-profit developers funding projects with grant proceeds should consider the tax impact of the grant proceeds as they create or revise their capital stack.
+Planning opportunity: If the grandfather provision does not apply, and the grant proceeds were not received before enactment of the partial repeal of Section 118, for-profit developers funding projects with grant proceeds should consider the tax impact of the grant proceeds as they create or revise their capital stack.

 As always, if you have questions, feel free to give us a call.